 There is also a lengthy process when banks want to become FDIC members.
-This was explained by Philippa Girling, chief risk officer at Varo Bank.
+This was explained by Philippa Girling, former chief risk officer at Varo Bank.
 Banks must meet with the Office of the Comptroller of the Currency (OCC), the federal reserve board, and the FDIC.
 The process takes about three years.

 Multiple Accounts & Joint Accounts

 Recall that the FDIC covers up to $250,000 per depositor, per ownership category.
 This means that if a single person has multiple accounts at the same bank, the total amount in all of their accounts is covered for up to $250,000.
 So if they have a checking account, a savings account, and a money market account which have a total value of $350,000, that person will have $100,000 that isn’t FDIC-insured.

 But there is an easy solution to this problem.
 These limits only apply to each bank, meaning that if our person moves $100,000 to another bank that is an FDIC member, the full $350,000 will now be covered.
 With joint accounts, each owner is insured for the full amount.
 For example, if a married couple has a joint savings or checking account, they are insured for up to $500,000 in their joint account(s).